On repeated (continuous) weak measurements of a single copy of an unknown quantum state: Weak Measurements Without Post-Selection

 For an \emph{ensemble} of weak measurements, $P(p,\{\alpha\})=|N(p,\{\alpha\})|^2$ being the probability for outcome p, the mean outcome is

 yielding the same expectation value as in strong measurements.
-Therefore \emph{state tomography} can be achieved through such ensemble weak measurements (repeated weak measurements as a means of augmenting projective tomography is considered in \cite{arvind2014}).
+Therefore \emph{state tomography}(such tomography using weak measurements with \emph{post-selection} are considered in \cite{lundeen2011,swu2013}; repeated weak measurements as a means of augmenting projective tomography is considered in \cite{arvind2014}.) can be achieved through such ensemble weak measurements.
 The variance of the outcomes can be readily calculated to yield

 This exposes one of the major weaknesses(!) of weak measurements i.e the errors in individual measurements are huge.
 This can be reduced statistically as usual.
 If one considers averages over $M_w$ measurements, the variance in the average, is $\frac{\Delta_p}{\sqrt{2M_w}}$.
 It makes sense to compare different measurement schemes only for a \emph{fixed} statistical error.
 Therefore if averaging is done over $M_s$ strong measurements,